Front Wheel Bearings

 I have just fitted the Phaeton kit.
 This made by a small outfit based in Emsworth, Hampshire,

 Basically each side has a 'brake pipe' type tube.
-Fitting in place of the oiler, through the inner wing valence to give an easy to reach grease nipple/zerk.
+Fitting in place of the oiler, through the inner wing valence to give an easy to reach grease nipple/zirk.
 Just open the bonnet, a few strokes of the grease gun every few hundred miles, and it should give better life than the standard system.
 It is a good idea to jack the car for greasing bottom points, and lever bottom bushes up to ensure grease gets below them.

 The kit comes with a couple of ball bearings with which to blank off the other end of the oiler pipes, but I had already sorted these by removing one, taking the other (cut short) in a loop to the other side.
 If I press the button the oil ain't going nowhere!
-As I said, until recently I used a cranked nipple/zerk on the top of each king pin - but it was a real ******* to reach (and not possible with the 'telescopic' grease gun I use when on holiday.
+As I said, until recently I used a cranked nipple/zirk on the top of each king pin - but it was a real ******* to reach (and not possible with the 'telescopic' grease gun I use when on holiday.

 It consists of 2 lengths of copper pipe, and on the end of each pipe a grease nipple (what our 'merikan friends call a 'Zerk'.
 Goodness only knows why!).